octoenergy/public-conventions/patterns.md

 - [How to structure Django projects](https://www.jamesbeith.co.uk/blog/how-to-structure-django-projects/) by James Beith

-### Domain file structure conventions
+### Domain layer file-structure conventions

 In a layered approach, the fattest layer will be the domain layer.
-To ensure it remains easy to find functionality, prefer these conventions.
+To ensure it remains discoverable (ie it's easy to for developers to find functionality they are looking for), prefer these conventions.

 - Package functionality by domain category/subcategory;
 - House read-only functionality in a module/package called `queries`.